 When Malinin pulls his arms tight to his chest, he reduces his moment of inertia (I), which causes his angular velocity (ω) to skyrocket.

-Yesterday, the sports world saw a massive upset as 17-year-old Choi Gaon of South Korea stunned defending champion Chloe Kim to take the halfpipe gold.
+Yesterday, the snowboarding world saw a changing of the guard as 17-year-old Gaon Choi of South Korea stunned defending champion Chloe Kim to take the halfpipe gold.

 The Physics of the Win: To get “massive air,” boarders must maximize their velocity at the bottom of the pipe.
-Every ounce of Kinetic Energy (Ek = ½mv²) at the base is converted into Gravitational Potential Energy (Ep = mgh) at the peak of the jump.
+This is a real-world application of Mechanical Energy Conservation:

 Why This Matters for Your Student